creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 Now that there is a derived dropout's variational objective, they show that maximizing the variational lower bound with respect to $$\alpha$$ will make the hyperparameters $$\alpha$$ and $$\theta$$ adaptative.
-Furthermore, it will be possible to learn a separate dropout rate per layer, per neuron, of even per separate weight.
+Furthermore, it will be possible to learn a separate dropout rate per layer, per neuron, or even per separate weight.

 Despite this new approach, they have found that large values of $$\alpha$$ will imply large-variance gradients.
 That's why they apply a constraint on $$\alpha$$ ($$\alpha \le 1$$ i.e.* $$p \le 0.5$$) during training.